Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - Manual timer and kiosk modes

-- Desktop auto-tracker captures work automatically
+- Desktop auto-tracker and browser extension capture work automatically

 - Assign time to projects and tasks